Johnny Horton: Louisiana Hayride and early career

-By this time Horton was appearing regularly on Louisiana Hayride, so he and Donna moved to Shreveport, Louisiana, where the show was recorded.
+By this time, Horton was appearing regularly on Louisiana Hayride, so Donna and he moved to Shreveport, Louisiana, where the show was recorded.
 He also signed a contract with Mercury Records and began recording.
-His first song for that label, "First Train Headin' South" b/w "(I Wished for an Angel) The Devil Sent Me You" (Mercury 6412), received good reviews.
-He and his new backup band, the Rowley Trio, began touring under the name The Singing Fisherman and the Rowley Trio in 1952, eventually changing the name to Johnny Horton and the Roadrunners.
-The group included Horton as lead singer and Jerry Rowley on fiddle as well Rowley's wife Evelyn on piano and his sister Vera (Dido) on guitars.
+His first song for that label, "First Train Headin' South" with B-side "(I Wished for an Angel) The Devil Sent Me You" (Mercury 6412), received good reviews.
+His new backup band, the Rowley Trio, and he began touring under the name the Singing Fisherman and the Rowley Trio in 1952, eventually changing the name to Johnny Horton and the Roadrunners.
+The group included Horton as lead singer and Jerry Rowley on fiddle, as well Rowley's wife Evelyn on piano and his sister Vera (Dido) on guitars.
 The constant touring was hard on Horton's marriage, and Donna moved back to Los Angeles.
 They were soon divorced.

 On September 26, 1953, Horton married Billie Jean Jones, widow of Hank Williams, who had died on January 1, 1953.
-Horton parted ways with the Rowley trio but continued to appear occasionally on Louisiana Hayride.
+Horton parted ways with the Rowley trio, but continued to appear occasionally on Louisiana Hayride.
 His contract with Mercury expired in late 1954, with his recording of "All for the Love of a Girl" (Mercury 70227) being his bestseller, at 35,000 to 45,000 copies.
-Horton, himself always an avid fisherman, got a job in a tackle shop and put his music career on hiatus.
-But by the following year, his new manager and bassist Tillman Franks had obtained Horton a one-year contract with Columbia Records.
+Horton, himself always an avid fisherman, got a job in a tackle shop and put his music career on hiatus, but by the following year, his new manager and bassist Tillman Franks had obtained Horton a one-year contract with Columbia Records.
 They traveled to Nashville in a borrowed car for their first recording session.
 Influenced by the work of Elvis Presley, Horton began adopting a more rockabilly style.